 In connection with our initial public offering, on November 10, 2021, we entered into a Stockholders Agreement (the "Stockholders Agreement") with H.I.G.
 Growth Partners - Lulu's, L.P., a Delaware limited partnership ("H.I.G.
-Growth Partners"), Institutional Venture Partners XV, L.P., a Delaware limited partnership ("IVP XV"), Institutional Venture Partners XV Executive Fund, L.P., a Delaware limited partnership ("IVP XV Executive Fund"),

-Institutional Venture Partners XVI, L.P., a Delaware limited partnership ("IVP XVI," and together with IVP XV and IVP XV Executive Fund, the "IVP Holdcos") and Canada Pension Plan Investment Board, a Canadian Crown Corporation ("CPPIB" and, together with H.I.G.
+Growth Partners"), Institutional Venture Partners XV, L.P., a Delaware limited partnership ("IVP XV"), Institutional Venture Partners XV Executive Fund, L.P., a Delaware limited partnership ("IVP XV"), Institutional Venture Partners XV Executive Fund, L.P., a Delaware limited partnership ("IVP XV"), and together with IVP XV and IVP XV Executive Fund, the "IVP Holdcos") and Canada Pension Plan Investment Board, a Canadian Crown Corporation ("CPPIB" and, together with H.I.G.
 Growth Partners and the IVP Holdcos, the "Stockholders").

+In connection with this Annual Meeting, H.I.G.
+Growth Partners has designated for nomination by the Board Mr. Karp as a Class III Director.
+For more information, see "Corporate Governance-Stockholders Agreement."

 "Sponsor Ownership Condition" means for so long as entities affiliated with the Stockholders maintain direct or indirect beneficial ownership of an aggregate of at least fifty percent of the voting power of all the then outstanding shares of voting stock of the Company.